 - Glass decorations should be far from the reach of children.

-- Decorations such as made of foams or wreaths should be at least 5 feet away from anything that can catch fire.
+- Decorations such as those made of foams or wreaths should be at least 5 feet away from anything that can catch fire.

 - Your garlands might look good, but please make sure to keep them away from heated objects like the fireplace and radiators.